jonkelleyatrackspace/ops_api/README.md

     - format: output: combined
     - allowed_values: split|combined
     - default: split
-  - **lock**: if true, only one instance of the extension will be allowed to run
+  - **lock**: if true, only one instance of the extension will be allowed to run. useful to prevent RACE conditions if your code cannot support parallelism
     - format: lock: True
     - default: False